AgafiaApple/Stash/README.md

+***Ongoing - not all features have been implemented***

-# SharingApp
+# Stash

 **Note**: I appreciate any critique on how this application can be improved!
 ## Introduction
-SharingApp is a prototype trading app I built to learn app development and apply Software Engineering concepts.
+Stash is a prototype trading app I built to learn app development and apply Software Engineering concepts.
 Users can track what items they have and borrow items from other users.

 ## Background and Motivations
-SharingApp started out as just a run-of-the-mill project for my Software Engineering class, but after lots of research and learning hurdles, it's become a very meaningful app.
+Stash started out as just a run-of-the-mill project for my Software Engineering class, but after lots of research and learning hurdles, it's become a very meaningful app.

 Once I started learning about Android application development and reading the documentation, I decided to make this app the training grounds for applying all of the Software Engineering concepts I was learning.